 Deadlifts are a compound exercise that trains the posterior chain.
-It involves picking a weight up from the floor, using either a conventional or sumo stance, and placing it back down again.
-Depending on your individual levers (bone lengths and mobility), either stance can be chose from to be incorporated into your routine.
+It involves picking a weight up from the floor, using either a conventional or sumo stance and placing it back down again.
+Depending on your individual levers (bone lengths and mobility), either stance can be incorporated into your routine.

 As previously mentioned, a sumo stance or a conventional stance can be used.
 A sumo stance involves the hands being inside of the knees, and a conventional stance involves the hands being outside of the feet.